jarv/newsgoat/README.md

 - **Beautiful and compact**: Compact design and tactful use of emojis.
 - **Opinionated**: It was built with one (my own) preferred configuration for Newsboat in mind, it is not as configurable as the alternatives.
-- **A good "netizen"**: It follows [feed reader best practices](https://rachelbythebay.com/fs/help.html), including
+- **A good "netizen"**: It follows [rachelbythebay](https://rachelbythebay.com/) [feed reader best practices](https://rachelbythebay.com/fs/help.html).
-  - respecting cache-control sent by the feed server
+  - sends conditional responses
-  - sending conditional responses
+  - respects `cache-control` and will use the local cache instead instead of a conditional response
-  - setting a useful user-agent
+  - sets a useful user-agent
 - **Local only**: There are no current plans for cloud syncing, sorry!
 - **URLs as plain text**: I am not a fan of yaml based configuration so feed URLs are in a plain text file similar to Newsboat
-- **Configuration in the UI**: For what little configuraiton there is, it is set in the UI instead of through a configuration file
+- **Configuration in the UI**: For what little configuration there is, it is set in the UI instead of through a configuration file

 ## Alternatives